TheAIforNormalPeople/ai-for-normal-people/content/privacy.md

 ## Data Storage

 Your email address is stored:
-- In Formspree's secure database (they handle the technical stuff)
+- In Buttondown's secure database (they handle the technical stuff and send newsletters)
-- In the human's email inbox (so they can send you updates)

 We don't store your email anywhere else.